 - Some women may experience pain during sexual intercourse.

 If you have the signs and symptoms of a coccyx injury or unexplained discomfort in the tailbone area, contact your doctor.
 It may be necessary for the doctor to decide if the injury is traumatic or if the pain is caused by other, more serious, problems.

 Injuries to the region of the tailbone rarely require a visit to the emergency department.
 However, if you are concerned about your symptoms, it is wise to call a doctor or visit the nearest hospital's emergency department.

 Exams and Tests

 The cause of a coccyx injury is largely determined based on a medical history and a physical exam.
 Occasionally, X-rays are taken.

 - The entire vertebral column (spine) may be examined.
 A neurologic exam may be performed.
 A rectal exam may also be performed.
 For this exam, the doctor inserts a finger into your rectum to feel the area of the coccyx and determine if there is a dislocation or a fracture that can be felt and if direct pressure against the coccyx reproduces your pain.

-- Rarely, if the cause of discomfort is unknown, a local anesthetic may be injected into the tailbone to determine whether the origin of the pain is from the coccyx or another part of the vertebral column.
+- Rarely, if the cause of discomfort is unknown, a local anesthetic may be injected into the tailbone area to determine whether the origin of the pain is from the coccyx or another part of the vertebral column.

 - X-rays may be taken to determine whether there is a fracture or dislocation.
 However, X-rays occasionally may not reveal these injuries.
 Some doctors recommend X-rays in both the standing and seated positions to better determine the presence of a fracture or dislocation.